Schedule Your Diagnostic Consultation

 Power and cooling of IT equipment are two big factors.
 IT equipment can save on power (and therefore on cooling) by:

 • Virtualization.
-Applications are shared out between servers in a group, allowing the total number of servers to be reduced and offering mission critical advantages in terms of overall robustness and availability.
+Applications are shared out between servers in a group, reducing the total number of servers and offering mission-critical advantages in terms of overall robustness and availability.

 • Storage.
-Hard disk size and speed can be selected for the optimal balance between performance and power savings.
+Hard disk size and speed can be selected to balance performance and power savings.
 Smaller disks can save on electricity without compromising performance.
 Slower spinning disks save on power too.
 Flash memory avoids the issue altogether.

 • Network adapters.
 They can be greener by consolidating more ports onto fewer adapters and avoiding over-dimensioning port speeds.
 Consolidation works to reduce power consumption for storage adapters too.